chouzar/chip/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/chip/)

-A local process registry that plays along Gleam's [Subject](https://hexdocs.pm/gleam_erlang/gleam/erlang/process.html#Subject) type.
+A local process registry that plays along with Gleam's [Subject](https://hexdocs.pm/gleam_erlang/gleam/erlang/process.html#Subject) type.

-It lets tag subjects under a name or group to later reference them.
+It can hold to a set of subjects to later reference individually or dispatch a callback as a group.
 Will also automatically delist dead processes.

 ### Example